rfdspeng/ml_ai_portfolio/notes/machine_learning/training-and-evaluation.md

 * Tabular data, supervised learning
     * Linear or logistic regression, decision tree, random forest, gradient-boosted tree, SVM with different kernels

+## Overfitting and underfitting, bias-variance tradeoff

-There is (hopefully) a pattern in the data that will allow you to make predictions.
-You need to pick the right model to capture that pattern - that relationship between input features and output labels.
+The goal of learning algorithms, both supervised and unsupervised, is to capture the "true" patterns in the data.
+In the case of supervised learning, we want to capture the relationship between input features and output labels.

+The learning algorithm has two sources of information:
+* The model assumptions (this information comes from you, the data scientist).
+This is also known as inductive bias.
+The stronger the assumptions, the higher the inductive bias of the model.
+* The training data

+If your model is too simple, it is unable to capture the pattern, and it will have poor performance on both training and test data.

-The data will be noisy.
-It may also have errors and outliers that don't reflect the pattern.
-These may confuse your model.
-Your model may capture noise/errors/outliers instead of the true pattern.
+Data is noisy.
+It has errors and outliers that are not part of the pattern.
+If your model is too complex (or too flexible), it will capture both the pattern and the noise in your training data, and it will not generalize well to unseen data.

+Both overfitting and underfitting means that your model is not capturing the true relationship (and only the true relationship).

-Generally, as your dataset grows in size, the "signal" or pattern grows stronger and noise decreases.
-Central limit theorem, the error in each sample is a zero-mean random variable.
-(Do the math here).
+With good sampling, as your dataset grows in size, the "signal" or pattern grows stronger and the effect of noise is reduced.

-In both overfitting and underfitting, your model is not capturing the pattern/relationship.
-When your model overfits, it's capturing noise (in addition to pattern).
-When your model underfits, it's unable to capture any pattern at all, noise or true relationship.

 If your model is overfitting to the training data, you can
 * Gather more training data (which reduces noise)